-Each Professional Master's degree consists of a minimum of 30 total credit hours.
+Each Professional Master degree consists of a minimum of 30 total credit hours.
 Students must complete at least 21 credit hours at CSM in the degree program.
 The remaining hours may be transferred into the program.
 Requests for transfer credit must be approved by the faculty according to a process defined by the student's home department or division.
 Transfer credits must not have been used as credit toward a Bachelor degree.
 The transfer limit includes CSM distance learning courses.
-Up to six credit hours of Special Topic or Independent Study may be in the form of project credits done on the job as an employee or as a graduate intern.
-If project credits are to be used, the project proposal and final report must be approved by a CSM faculty advisor, although direct supervision may be provided by the employer.
+Up to six credit hours of Special Topic or Independent Study may be in the form of project credits are to be used, the project proposal and final report must be approved by a CSM faculty advisor, although direct supervision may be provided by the employer.
 Students must maintain a cumulative grade point average of 3.0 or better in CSM course work.